ices-tools-dev/echoSMs/docs/datastoreAPI.md

 ???+ Note

     This page contains the draft API specification and documentation for web access to the echoSMs anatomical data store.
-It is a work in progress and no web access data store has been set up yet.
+It is a work in progress.

-The data store API is implemented as a RESTful web API with calls to:
+The anatomical data store API is implemented as a RESTful web API with calls to:

 1. Query dataset metadata
 1. Obtain specimen information and model definitions and parameters.